PeterNdumia/LLAMA-AND-ORDER/README.md

    - Retrieved relevant chunks and passed them to Llama 3.2 to generate final answers.

 5. **Frontend/Backend**
-   - React.js frontend communicates with a FastAPI backend.
+   - React.js frontend communicates with a Flask backend.

 ---